MichelDucartier/ada-jekyll/index.md

 their niche.
 We naturally ask: Do these specialization trends observed in persona choices also mirror the genres that actors are drawn to?

 #### Mutual Information Preference score of genres
-**TODO : move cette partie après "Character tropes: success or visibility ?" ?**

 We apply roughly the same process on movie genres.
 For each actor, we recover all the movies they played in and the genre distribution of those movies.
-Using this information and the global genre distribution we compute an second MIP score for each actor.
+Using this information and the global genre distribution we compute a second MIP score for each actor.
 Note that we don't need to use averages here, because this genre distribution is not affected by a particular movie, in contrast to personas which differ for each character within a given movie.